Luamnoxu/68-pictures-of-gems-and-a-_MACOSX-folder/_bossbabes/readme.txt

-Sega from the Waffle House (unaffiliated with Sonic)
+Sega from the not sega

 FEATURING:
 oat